alyciaa/Predicting-house-prices-with-docker/README.md

 So the algorithm is able to predict these prices based on the following attributes entered at GUI level:

-• bedrooms: represents the number of bedrooms.
+• bedrooms: represents the number of bedrooms. <br />
 • bathrooms: number of bathrooms.
 • sqft_living: area of the house.
 • sqft_lot: area of the land.